1. Submit required documentation to obtain I-20 or DS-2019 (F-1 and J-1 Students).

 5. Attend international student orientation.

-The Office for International Students and Scholars (OISS) will host a new student orientation that covers important information regarding your F-1 and/or J-1 non-immigrant student visa status especially as it relates to the Student and Exchange Visitor Information System (SEVIS).
+International Student and Scholar Services (ISS) will host a new student orientation that covers important information regarding your F-1 and/or J-1 non-immigrant student visa status especially as it relates to the Student and Exchange Visitor Information System (SEVIS).

-If you have been issued a SEVIS I-20 Form and/or a SEVIS DS-2019 Form, you must attend the OISS new student orientation.
-The OISS orientation is mandatory for all international students who are new to DePaul University (this includes students transferring from another U.S. university).
+If you have been issued a SEVIS I-20 Form and/or a SEVIS DS-2019 Form, you must attend the ISS new student orientation.
+The ISS orientation is mandatory for all international students who are new to DePaul University (this includes students transferring from another U.S. university).
 Remember that this orientation is different and separate from the orientation you may be required to attend by your academic department.
-For additional information or to register for the OISS new student orientation, please click here.
+Learn more and register for the ISS new student orientation.

 6. Participate in program orientation session and academic advising.

-In addition to the mandatory Office for International Students and Scholars (OISS) orientation, many academic departments also require new graduate students to attend a program-specific orientation session.
+In addition to the mandatory International Student and Scholar Services (ISS) orientation, many academic departments also require new graduate students to attend a program-specific orientation session.
 Orientation sessions are usually held in the fall; however, some programs will offer orientation sessions at different times throughout the academic year.
 An invitation to orientation will be sent to you via email.
 Please contact your academic department directly for information regarding orientation or if you have any questions.

 Degree-seeking students should also consult their admission packet or program website for information on course selection and sequence.
 If this information was not included, students should contact their department's graduate program director or the Office of Graduate Admission at (773) 325-7315 or GradDePaul@DePaul.edu for assistance.